manux32/7dtdSdxMods/README.md

 | Dust2Death's Road Hog | Hell Goat Bike | Quad | Cicada Car | The Beast (Loader) |

 The Custom Vehicles mod is there to help you build your own custom vehicles, from custom Bikes to custom Cars, Quads, Trucks.
-You can change make all-terrain vehicles that can climb small and medium objects, and control the camera distance, and player position/orientation on the vehicle.
+You can make all-terrain vehicles that can climb small and medium objects, and control the camera distance, and player position/orientation on the vehicle.
-It contains multiple different examples of already functionnal bikes and cars.
+It contains multiple different examples of already functionnal bikes and cars/trucks.

 ### Dependencies
 This mod has dependencies on [**Hal's DLL Fixes**](https://github.com/7D2DSDX/Mods/tree/master/HalDllUpdates) mod.